MAST: Model-Agnostic Sparsified Training: Introduction

 \subsection{Motivating examples}

-\textbf{Dropout} \citep{hanson1990stochastic, hinton2012improving, frazier2018dropout} is a regularization technique originally introduced to prevent overfitting in neural networks by dropping some of the model's units (activations) during training.
-Later, it was generalized to incorporate Gaussian noise \citep{wang2013fast, srivastava2014dropout} (instead of Bernoulli masks) and zeroing the weights via DropConnect \citep{wan2013regularization} or entire layers \citep{fan2019reducing}.
+\textbf{Dropout} \citep{hanson1990stochastic, hinton2012improving, frazier2018dropout} is a regularization technique initially introduced to prevent overfitting in neural networks by dropping some of the model's units (activations) during training.
+Later, this approach was generalized to incorporate Gaussian noise \citep{wang2013fast, srivastava2014dropout} (instead of Bernoulli masks) and zeroing the weights via DropConnect \citep{wan2013regularization} or entire layers \citep{fan2019reducing}.
 It was also observed \citep{srivastava2014dropout} that training with Dropout induces sparsity in the activations.
-In addition, using the Dropout-like technique \citep{gomez2019learning} can make the resulting network more amenable for subsequent sparsification (via pruning) before deployment.

-Modern deep learning has seen a dramatic increase in the size of models \citep{villalobos2022machine}.
-This process resulted in growing energy and computational costs, necessitating different optimizations of neural networks training pipeline \citep{yang2017method}.
-Among others, pruning and sparsification were proposed as the effective approaches due to overparametrization properties of large models \citep{chang2021provable}.
+In addition, using the Dropout-like technique \citep{gomez2019learning, lejeune2021flip} can make the resulting network more amenable to subsequent sparsification (via pruning) before deployment.
+Modern DL has seen a huge increase in the size of models \citep{villalobos2022machine}.
+This has resulted in growing energy and computational costs, necessitating optimizations of neural networks' training pipeline \citep{yang2017method}.
+Among others, pruning and sparsification were proposed as effective techniques due to the overparametrization properties of large models \citep{chang2021provable}.

 \textbf{Sparse training} algorithms \citep{mocanu2016topological, guo2016dynamic, mocanu2018scalable}, in particular, suggest working with a smaller subnetwork during every optimization step.
 This increases efficiency by reducing the model size (via compression), which naturally brings memory and computation acceleration benefits to the inference stage.
 Moreover, sparse training has recently been shown to speed up optimization by leveraging sparse backpropagation \citep{nikdan2023sparseprop}.